-In a clinical study in patients receiving chronic warfarin therapy, coadministration of atorvastatin 80 mg daily with warfarin caused a small decrease of about 1.7 seconds in prothrombin time during the first 4 days of dosing which returned to normal within 15 days of atorvastatin treatment.
-Although only very rare cases of clinically significant anticoagulant interactions have been reported, prothrombin time should be determined before starting atorvastatin in patients taking coumarin anticoagulants and frequently enough during early therapy to ensure that no significant alteration of prothrombin time occurs.
-Once a stable prothrombin time has been documented, prothrombin times can be monitored at the intervals usually recommended for patients on coumarin anticoagulants.
+Warfarin In a clinical study in patients receiving chronic warfarin therapy, coadministration of atorvastatin 80 mg daily with warfarin caused a small decrease of about 1.7 seconds in prothrombin time during the first 4 days of dosing which returned to normal within 15 days. of atorvastatin treatment.
+Although only very rare cases of clinically significant anticoagulant interactions may be seen, prothrombin time should be determined before starting atorvastatin in patients taking coumarin anticoagulants and frequently enough during early therapy to ensure that no significant alteration of prothrombin time therapy to ensure that no significant alteration of prothrombin time coccurs.
+Once a stable prothrombin time has been documented, prothrombin times can be monitored at the intervals usually recommended for patients on coumanin anticoagulants.
 If the dose of atorvastatin is changed or discontinued, the same procedure should be repeated.
 Atorvastatin therapy has not been associated with bleeding or with changes in prothrombin time in patients not taking anticoagulants.